-Living with a 3D printer is a rollercoaster ride and to start with there are a lot more downs than ups!
+Living with a 3D printer is a rollercoaster ride and to sometimes there are a lot more downs than ups!

 On this page I aim to explore my printing experiences in a little more detail, and because I am constantly learning – there is a good amount of failures mixed in with the successes!

-The amount of time I have had to invest into learning to use my printer is enormous – considering I have made this whole new website in three weeks with very little in the way of computer skills, I have been using the 3D printer for three years and only just feel like I am getting to grips with it!
+The amount of time I have had to invest into learning to use my printer is enormous – I have been using the 3D printer for several years now and only just feel like I am getting to grips with it!

 As Rudyard Kipling said….